 June 21st – June 22nd: Southern Bohemia and Bavaria

-The way through Bohemia reveals several historical phases of the rural Czech landscape worth of a few site visits and exploration.
+The way through Central and Southern Bohemia reveals several historical phases of the rural Czech landscape worthy of a few site visits and exploration.
+We visit the artifacts of pre WWII agricultural towns and landscape.
+We will also see and discuss the consequence of collectivized agriculture under communism and the transition to the global food system.

-After breakfast continue South through the Alps to the base of the Italian Alps at the Norther end of Lago di Garda where will will spend a couple days exploring and tasting the local production of wine, olive oil, fruit and vegetables; all of which significantly contribute to the memorable flavors and aromas specific to this place.
+In the Italian Alps at the Northern end of Lago di Garda, the town of Arco offers excellent lessons in culture, food and landscape.
+The narrow valley, formed by glaciers, has a unique climate because of Mediterranean breezes in the winter and cool alpine air in the summer, We will spend a couple days exploring and tasting the local production of wine, olive oil, fruit and vegetables; all of which significantly contribute to the memorable flavors and aromas specific to this place.

 Udine Region, Italy

-We will leave early in the morning of July 28th and travel through the interior of the Istria Croatia peninsula to the warm and salty Adriatic coast at Lovran where we will spend a few days where the southern facing town sits at the base of mountains crashing into the rocky coastline.
+We will leave early in the morning of July 28th and travel through the interior of the Croatian peninsula of Istria to the warm and salty Adriatic coast at Lovran where we will spend a few days where the southern facing town sits at the base of mountains crashing into the rocky coastline of the Adriatic.
 From here we will make several visits to vegetable production and fish markets.
 We will also have the opportunity to enjoy the fresh products from both the land and the sea.

 The Croatian coast has been a popular tourist destination, in part for its antique food and wine heritage.
 As the face of tourism has changed over the past 30 years, emerging from both communism and armed conflict has created an interesting intersection of cultural tradition, and dependence on tourism and international trade.